planetfederal/workshops/tutorials/lidarkml/src/index.rst

 .. image:: ./img/patches_near.jpg

-There are 28547 patches, and all drawn on one small preview, they look like a dark mass.
+There are 28547 patches and, when all drawn on one small preview, they look like a dark mass.
 But zoomed in, we can see the detail of the small blocks of points, each with about 400 points inside.

 However, as dark splotches, they leave much to be desired!
 It would be nicer if they were colored according to their elevation, so we need to **add a Style** to GeoServer with the colors we desire.

 * Configure a new style in GeoServer by going to the *Styles* section, and selecting **Add a new style**.
 * Set the style name to *elevation_ramp*
 * Set the style workspace to *opengeo*
-* Paste in the style definition (below) for elevation_ramp.xml and hit the *Save* button at the bottom
+* Paste in the style definition (below) for `elevation_ramp.xml <_static/elevation_ramp.xml>`_ and hit the *Save* button at the bottom.

 .. code-block:: xml